harp-tech/protocol/Device.md

     -      :d1, 0, 1
 ```

 Specifies the major hardware version number.
-The value of this register is persistent and MUST NOT be changeable by the user.
+The value of this register is persistent and MUST NOT be changeable by the host.

 > [!WARNING]
 >